GregPetrov/blog/README.md

-# My Personal Blog
+# Temporary Location of My Personal Blog.

-This is very first README.md version in my personal blog.
+And mostly for my personal use.
+Not going to be polished and so on and so fourth.